-Do you feel like you make the same dishes all the time?
-I mean, if spaghetti is your go-to meal and on the menu every week, then this blog is for you.
+If spaghetti is your go-to meal and on your dinner menu every week, then this blog is for you.

 Not too long ago I gave you tips on how to save at the grocery store even without using coupons.
 In which, one of those tips were to plan your meals in advance, and make your grocery list accordingly.